biosustain/cameo/README.md

 - [inspyred](https://pypi.python.org/pypi/inspyred) for evolutionary computations.

 Computationally heavy methods have been parallelized and can be run on a clusters using the IPython parallelization framework (see example and documentation for more details).
 The default fallback is python's multiprocessing library.

+### Installation
+Run
+    python setup.py install
+to install cameo.
+Installation is still a little bit shaky, so if it fails due to version mismatches, try to install the appropriate version manually and then retry `python setup.py install`.
+For example: pip install pytz==2013b --upgrade